arkadiko-dao/arkadiko/docs/grant.md

 When the first version is ready to launch on mainnet and most risks (see below) are resolved, it is likely that a Swiss foundation will be set up to lead Arkadiko in the beginning years.

 ## Usage

+A stablecoin and liquidity protocol is one of the cornerstones of DeFi, and will enable Stacks to expand the ecosystem as a whole.
+There are many use cases including, but not limited to:

 - Trading Liquidity & Market-Making
 - Enables stacking with a tradeable derivative (e.g. allows trading a productive asset that yields btc while the STX are locked up)